Chimney Types for Colorado Homes: Costs, Trends, and Brands

 Regular Inspections

-- Level 1 Inspection: A basic inspection focusing on accessible components like the flue, damper, and cap.
-Ideal for chimneys used under normal conditions.
+- Level 1 Inspection: A basic check of the parts you can see, like the flue, damper, and cap.
+Right for chimneys used under normal conditions.

-- Level 3 Inspection: A comprehensive inspection that may require removing parts of the chimney to assess structural integrity.
-This is necessary for addressing severe damage or long-term neglect.
+- Level 3 Inspection: A full teardown-level inspection that may mean removing parts of the chimney to check the structure.
+Reserved for serious damage or long-term neglect.

-Regular inspections help prevent chimney fires, carbon monoxide leaks, and structural issues, ensuring your chimney functions safely and efficiently.
+Regular inspections help you avoid chimney fires, carbon monoxide leaks, and structural trouble, so the whole system keeps running safely.

 Seasonal Care Tips